blessedjasonmwanza/MoneyUnify/Examples/Moneyunify/ReadMe.md

 ## Response Status Description

-The following response statuses are returned in webhook and transaction query payloads:
+The following response statuses are returned when requesting payment or verifying transactions

 | Status                 | Description                                        |
 |------------------------|----------------------------------------------------|